 Modular external fixator

-The fixator consists of two partial frames (a, b), one on each main fracture fragment.
+The frame of a modular external fixator consists of two partial frames (a, b), one on each main fracture fragment.
 Each partial frame starts with two pins in a bone fragment, connected with a rod.
 The two frames are joined with a rod-to-rod construction/connecting rod (c).

 This allows manipulation and reduction of the fracture after pin placement and guarantees sufficient stiffness of the frame.
-It also allows pins to be inserted through safe zones, avoiding the zone of injury.
+It also allows pins to be inserted through safe zones, avoiding traumatized soft tissues.

 Optimal frame construction